jlegatheaux/RC2020-assignments/assignment-4/README.md

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.2
 ```
 As you can see, things now perform very differently.
 Not only because nodes receive many duplicate packets, but also because the only way a flood stops is because something special arises to the forwarded packets.
 Guess what and explain why it happens.
-If you want to look at the deluge of events, you should run the simulation with tracing on.
+If you want to look at the deluge of events, you must run the simulation with tracing on.

 Another interesting observation is to compare the time a flood takes to end when the network has no cycles (afer the first packet is sent at time = 10000), to the time it takes when the network is not acyclic.
-You can look at it by issuing these commands to lower the progress of the printing of the simulation results (touch space to continue).
+You can look at it by using command `less` to stop the progress of the printing of the simulation results (touch space to continue).

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.2 | less
 ```
-and aborting it as soon as you got the comparison done.
+You can abort the simulation as soon as you got the comparison done.
 You can try to justify the values by looking at the initial value of the TTL parameter of packets and the paths they use in the network.
 You can also try to devise a simple method to make the flood stop earlier.
 Can your methdod be generalised to any network?

-# Your First Delivery (marked at most 14 marks)
+# Your First Delivery (that can be marked at most 14 marks)

 The `Flood`class provided also implements a flooding optimisation known as **learning by the reverse path** which leverages the fact that if in an acyclic network, if a node `N` receives by interface `I` a packet originally sent by source `S`, then `I` is the beginning of a (unique and therefore shortest) path from `N` to `S`.
 To switch this optimization on, the only required action is to uncomment the line  `parameter filter` in the configuration file.